By John Becker

 Whether you’re a solopreneur or a company of thousands, sales success is vital to your growth.
 The better your sales conversations go, the better your bottom line.

 But sales is hard.
-Last year, less than a quarter of sales professionals exceeded their quota.
+Last year, only about a quarter of sales professionals exceeded their quota.

 Improving these numbers takes time.
 In addition to sales training for your frontline sales reps, you should audit your entire sales process, including prospecting, sales enablement, pipeline management, and communication.